-The West Virginia Department of Corrections and Rehabilitation has 6,900 inmates spread across their 16 prisons and 3,500 inmates in their ten jails.
+The State Department of Corrections and Rehabilitation has 6,900 inmates spread across their 16 prisons and 3,500 inmates in their ten jails.
 Their total budget for the year is $195 million.
 They spend $16,976 per inmate per year.
-The West Virginia community corrections system oversees 7,008 people on probation and another 3,123 on parole.
+The WV community corrections system oversees 7,008 people on probation and another 3,123 on parole.
 The Department of Corrections takes great pride in their well-trained staff and safe, secure facilities.
 Based on one hundred thousand residents, West Virginia has an overall incarceration rate of 386, a property crime rate of 2,020 and a violent crime rate of 338.

 |Prison Name||Prison Type|

 |Beckley Correctional Center (BCC)||State Prison|

 |Martinsburg Correctional Center (MCC)||State Prison|

 |Mount Olive Correctional Complex (MOCC)||State Prison|